Sindh cabinet fixes 1.4 MMT wheat procurement target at Rs2000 per 40kg

 The cabinet directed the home department to work out the details of such other prisoners who could be given similar remission.

-The cabinet also called the details of the prisoners who have completed their sentence but are still languishing their lives in jails because of non-payment of surety bond.
+The cabinet also called the details of the prisoners who have completed their sentence but are still in jails because of non-payment of surety bond.

 The chief minister directed the home department to submit these details in the next cabinet meeting.